StevenInfinity/Chamberlain/README.md

 # Chamberlain
-An easy to use hotel management system with minimal yet all essential fields of data required for manage the members, rooms, bills data.
+An easy to use hotel management system with minimal yet all essential fields of data required for managing members, rooms, bills data.

 ## Platforms supported

     - Windows 10 and above
-	*Application has been tested on other platforms
+	*Application has not been tested on other platforms

-## Software Requirements
+## Software requirements

-    - python 3.x.x
+    - python 3.5.x or above
-    - MySQL 5 and above
+    - MySQL 5 or above

-## Library Requirements
+## Python library requirements

 	- mysql.connector
 	- tkinter